My Contribution:

 Usability Testing:

-During testing, users found it difficult to distinguish between feature sections due to similar card colors.
+During testing, 4 out of 5 users struggled to distinguish between feature sections due to similar card colors.

 Insights